 The District offers a tax deferred annuity plan for its employees.
-The plan permits participants to defer a portion of their salary until future years with elective deferrals (employee contribution).
+The plan permits participants to defer a portion of their salary until future years under two types of deferrals: elective deferrals (employee contribution) and non-elective contribution (employer matching).
+The District does not make employer contributions to the plan.

 The District complies with IRS regulations that require school districts to have a written plan to include participating investment companies, types of investments, loans, transfers, and various requirements.
-The plan is administered by Bay Bridge Administrators, LLC.
+The plan is administered by a third-party administrator.
 Plan assets are assets of the District employees, not the school district, and are therefore not reflected on the financial statements.
-For the year ended August 31, 2023, the District remitted \$1,161,232 in employee contributions to the plan.